 All Databases Full Records

 Click the title link of any record to view the Full Record.
 At the top of the Full Record page, the system will identify the product from where the record originates.
-For example, Record from Web of Science.
+For example:

 However, you can view the article of the same title in another database if you have a subscription to the database.
 Go to the Additional Information section in the right-hand column, and then click the product's link.
 In many instances, you may find different field information in that product.